You’re finished with the 30 days of Whole30 and you’re wondering should I really do introductions?

 After a few months of being gluten-free, I knew that being gluten-free was the only way to avoid feeling sick and binging, so I committed to it 100%.
 I haven’t had any gluten since December 2016 and I don’t miss it at all.

 Another way I maintain my food freedom is only keeping Paleo food in my house.
-Most of these things are Whole30 or have compliant ingredients that would be considered SWYPO during Whole30.
 I don’t eat Paleo 100% of the time.
 Actually, since going gluten free, my gut has healed enough that I can tolerate small amounts of dairy, even ice cream, but since I know I’m not a moderator, I don’t keep it in my house.
 If I want ice cream, I will eat it when I’m out.
 If I want a gluten-free brownie, I will buy one at a bakery that I like instead of making an entire pan of my own.
 When I made the switch to a gluten-free life, I never got into the habit of buying bread, cookies, crackers, etc. so I made a conscious effort to not start that habit.
-I am also still very cognizant of the ingredients I am putting into my body.
+I am also still very cognizant of the ingredients I am putting into my body, not to the point of obsession, but I do my best on knowing checking ingredients.
 Just because it’s gluten-free does not mean it gets the green light.

 After living like this for a year, I have become a lot more of a moderator.
-Right now, I have a gluten-free cookie and brownie in my fridge from a bakery in Philly, but I can’t eat them until I’m done with Whole30 (they have compliant ingredients so I’m using them a gf treat sugar reintro).
+Right now, I have a gluten-free cookie and brownie in my fridge from a bakery in Philly, and I haven’t wanted to eat them yet – so I haven’t.
 Honestly, I forgot about them most of today, which is one of my biggest non-scale victories yet.
 In the past, I would obsess over them.
-I would be thinking about how I couldn’t wait to eat them, about how maybe I should just have one bite.
-I’m not going to lie, I’m excited to try them, but it’s a healthy excitement, not an obsession.
+I would be thinking about how I couldn’t wait to eat them even though I didn’t even really want them.
+Now, I just don’t eat them because I simply don’t want them yet.

 Although I have these in my house, I generally do not keep sweets or “healthier junk food” in my house.
 Why?
 Because if I don’t have these things in my house, it takes the willpower out of the equation.
 When I’m tired or stressed, it’s easier for me to just not have the option of binging on some sweets/chips in hopes of feeling better.
 It’s forced me to learn other ways to deal with my emotions.